 CV

-This CV presents a curated selection of Rebecca Williams’s work across research, writing, teaching, art, and public practice.
-It focuses on published, pedagogical, and creative output, rather than a comprehensive record of all institutional or behind-the-scenes work.
+This CV presents a curated selection of work across writing, teaching, and art.
+It focuses on published work rather than a comprehensive record of institutional or behind-the-scenes activity that shapes it, even when not visible.

 APPROACH